-FRONTIER will support the activities of FPG’s Policy Division, directed by Dr. Robin Jenkins.
+FRONTIER will support the activities of FPG’s Policy Division, directed by Dr. Sandra Hong.
 Mutual goals are to translate and communicate scientific findings to inform effective federal, state and local policies with potential to exert population level effects.
 This collaboration will facilitate our ability to respond rapidly to the needs of policymakers in areas where research has clearly established linkages between the quality of our children’s environment and experiences with later mental, behavioral and physical health outcomes.

 The next frontier in evidence-based policymaking: The science of scaling

 Carving a Path to Science Advocacy and Policy

 In this interview with Dr. Bankston, we learn about her career path to science policy and advocacy, the skills she still uses from her Ph.D. training and how you can make the transition.

 Have you ever thought about pursuing a science policy career?
 Are you wondering how to make the transition?
 What skills do you need?
 Dr. Adriana Bankston transitioned from bench research to a Principal Legislative Analyst at the University of California (UC) in the Office of Federal Governmental Relations in Washington, D.C.
 The Policy and Advocacy Fellowship at the Society for Neuroscience launched her career in this field.